Auschwitz

 Auschwitz has not been officially rated yet.
 Based on its genres (History, War), it contains violence, action sequences.

-Analyzing the audience sentiment, IMDb rating of 3.5/10, and global collection metrics, Auschwitz stands as a challenging project for the creators.
-It remains an essential piece of the 2011 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 3.5/10, and global performance metrics, Auschwitz is classified as a FLOP.
+It remains an essential part of the 2011 cinematic calendar.

 Frequently Asked Questions